On the superposition principle and non-linear response in spin glasses: Context for Sect.

 where $\alpha(T)$ and $\beta(T)$ are positive constants dependent only on temperature.
 Integration of Eq.~\eqref{eq:variation_Delta_Hd} gives,

 where $C$ is an integration constant.
-Thus, as $H$ increases, $q_\mathrm{m}$ in Fig.~\ref{fig:pq} increases exponentially, so that diffusion in the time $\tw$ encounters ever increasing barrier heights for TRM protocols as compared to ZFC protocols.
+Thus, as $H$ increases, the diffusion in the time $\tw$ encounters ever increasing barrier heights for TRM protocols as compared to ZFC protocols.
 This is the basis for our analysis that $\xi_{\text{ZFC}}(t,\tw;H)>\xi_{\text{TRM}}(t,\tw;H)$ in the text.

+Despite the tree based picture provides a good qualitative and even quantitative description of spin glass experiments~\cite{vincent:22}, we will finish this section discussing theories that differ from RSB in their predicted structure for the spin glass phase: the droplet model (DM), the Trivial-Nontrivial theory (TNT) and the Chaotic pairs (CP) picture.

+The droplet model states that the spin glass phase is composed of only two pure states (related by the inversion symmetry).
+Certainly, the two states of the DM, when complemented with the notion of temperature chaos, are succesful in describing the weak cooling-rate dependence found in experiments (and in numerical simulations, see Appendix \ref{appendix:cooling_protocols}).
+However, other interesting experiments such as the memory and rejuvenation effects~\cite{jonason:98}, are difficult to describe within the DM framework.
+Indeed, as discussed in Ref.~\cite{jonason:98}, a more complicated structure of fractal domains inside domains is the least that one needs to account for memory and rejuvenation (RSB' space filling excitations would be an extreme example of the "fractal within domain'' picture).

+Furthermore, the replicon exponent, that is used in practically all the analysis performed in this paper, is zero in the DM, and the Hamming distance is trivial (because it takes only two values).
+Finally, let us recall that in the DM the dependence of the dynamic correlation length as a function of time is given by $\xi(t_w) \sim [\log t_w] ^{1/\psi}$, where $\psi$ is the droplet exponent, controlling the free-energy barriers in the dynamics, instead of the power law of time found in experiments and numerical simulations~\cite{janus:18}.
+Besides, an extrapolation of Janus results to the experimental length scale assuming the droplets scaling found an aging rate much larger than experimentally found~\cite{janus:18}.

+As we said above, there are two other pictures of the spin glass phase, namely TNT and Chaotic Pairs.
+TNT has no predictions regarding the out of equilibrium behavior of spin glasses: it only states that the equilibrium probability distribution of the overlap has the shape predicted by RSB but the link overlap follows the DM prediction (it is trivial) \cite{krzakala:00,palassini:00}.
+As for the Chaotic Pairs picture, it was introduced in the (equilibrium) mathematical physics literature as a theory with a dispersed metastate (as RSB).
+In fact, the CP picture has not been developed outside the rigorous studies of spin glasses in equilibrium.\cite{read:14}